gelisam/acme-circular-containers/README.md

 The imperative version of `Seq` would be a doubly-linked list: we can efficiently add and remove elements to both ends of the sequence, and we can efficiently concatenate two sequences, but we don't have easy access to the elements in the middle of the sequence, we have to walk to them one step at a time.
 Our circular version is literally a doubly-linked list; starting from either end, we can walk in either direction one step at a time, but of course we cannot efficiently make any modification.
 Unlike `Seq`, walking towards the middle elements doesn't peel off the outer elements, so from one of the inner nodes, we can efficiently access the nodes to its left and right.

+#### Non-acme alternative

+The spine-based way to navigate in all directions within a data structure is a [zipper](https://en.wikipedia.org/wiki/Zipper_(data_structure)).
+It's a way to reorganize the data structure so that the spine from the root to the current position has length one, thereby making both reading and updating the current position O(1) operations.
+Moving the current position to an adjacent location is also O(1).

+[`Data.List.Zipper`](http://hackage.haskell.org/package/ListZipper-1.2.0.2/docs/Data-List-Zipper.html) implements a list zipper.

 ### Tree

 A circular version of [`Data.Tree`](http://hackage.haskell.org/package/containers-0.6.0.1/docs/Data-Tree.html).

 In the circular version, the parent node is not peeled off when we walk into a child node, so from one of the inner nodes, we can efficiently access its child nodes (as usual) but also its parent node.

+#### Non-acme alternative

+[`Data.Tree.Zipper`](http://hackage.haskell.org/package/rosezipper-0.2/docs/Data-Tree-Zipper.html) implements a tree zipper.